LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 ## LiveEngage predefined dashboards

-The LiveEngage Report Builder provides a robust reporting platform with powerful DIY features allowing brands to create their own business-intelligent dashboards.
-LiveEngage comes with a set of predefined dashboards which offer ready made reports for account data flowing into Report Builder from the LiveEngage data platform.
+The LiveEngage Analytics Builder provides a robust reporting platform with powerful DIY features allowing brands to create their own business-intelligent dashboards.
+LiveEngage comes with a set of predefined dashboards which offer ready made reports for account data flowing into Analytics Builder from the LiveEngage data platform.
 These predefined dashboards can be used out of the box, or manipulated to create customized reports which contain unique key performance indicators.

 If you wish to enrich the predefined dashboards, and customize them to their needs are requested to approach their LivePerson account manager.

 The data currently available in the predefined dashboards can be found [here](https://knowledge.liveperson.com/data-reporting-report-builder-predefined-dashboards.html)

 {: .notice}
-The data included in Report Builder is constantly evolving.
+The data included in the Analytics Builder is constantly evolving.

 ## Metrics glossary

 Before beginning your analysis using the available predefined dashboards, we highly recommend opening the glossary listing all metrics with their corresponding formulas and descriptions.

-The glossary contains a full list of metrics available through report builder.
+The glossary contains a full list of metrics available through Analytics Builder.
 Metrics that do not appear in the predefined dashboards can be added by a LivePerson member to the account specific dashboards upon request.
 Please reach out to your account manager or customer success manager for information about gaining access to additional metrics.

-Click [here](https://knowledge.liveperson.com/data-reporting-reporting-metrics.html) to access the Report Builder Data Metrics
+Click [here](https://knowledge.liveperson.com/data-reporting-reporting-metrics.html) to access the Analytics Builder Data Metrics

 ## Field details sheet